jorgef/fsharpreactivepatterns/docs/content/message-transformation.md

 ##Normalizer

-The normalizer pattern transforms unsupported messages to supported ones.
+The normalizer pattern transforms messages that have different unsupported formats so they have a commmon supported one.
+It uses a Message Router and multiple Multiple Translators.

 ```fsharp
 // No code example